Early Music Ensemble

 Markku Luolajan-Mikkola - bass viol

-Phantasm’s 20 recordings have won consistent praise from the critics and the general public.
-Their CD of Orlando Gibbons (2004) won the Gramophone Award for Early Music and was a Finalist for Gramophone Recording of the Year.
+Phantasm’s 20 recordings have won consistent praise.
+Their first recording for the Scottish LINN label was Editor’s Choice in BBC Music Magazine as well as a finalist for the 2010 Gramophone Early Music Award.
+Their CD with the Complete Consort Music of William Byrd was awarded a Diapason d’Or, CD of the Month by BBC Music Magazine, and was a Gramophone finalist for the best Early Music recording of 2011.
+Lawes's Consorts to the Organ was nominated for the annual Chamber Music Award in BBC Music Magazine, September 2012.
 Their recording of Lawes‘s Royal Consort not only became the CD of the week in various broadcast stations all over Europe and in the US, but also ranked high on the UK specialist Classical Charts for several months before winning the 2016 Chamber Music Prize from Limelight Magazine (Australia).
-Their recording of John Dowland’s Lachrimae not only won the 2017 Gramophone Award for Early Music but was also crowned with the prestigious 2017 Diapason d’or de l’année.

 This biography is for information only and should not be reproduced.